skip to main content

 Mr Burke is proposing to delete part of the Science and Technology Act 1987, which he considers a constraint to businesses making dual-use products.

-Mr Burke believes the change will give Irish firms opportunities at time when many EU member states are spending more on defence.
+Mr Burke believes the change will give Irish firms opportunities at a time when many EU member states are spending more on defence.

 The first is a circular that will set out reforms to be implemented by the public sector bodies responsible for the key infrastructure areas of housing, energy, water and transport.